bertbesser/dvc-deps-management/blog-article.md

 $$ git add .dvc/config # save the configuration of the newly added remote
 </pre>

-## Using a DVC project as a dependency
+## Using a DVC Project as a Dependency
 We discuss how to access a DVC project's _outputs_.
 An output is some (possibly binary) file created by the pipeline defined in the project.
 To be precise, an output file is created by some stage of the pipeline, e.g. the training stage creates a trained model as output.